 - Technical and communication skills to design, evaluate, implement, analyse and theorise about developments that contribute to professional practice or scholarship.

 - Demonstrated the application of knowledge and skills with creativity and initiative to new situations in professional practice and/or for further learning.

 - Demonstrated the application of knowledge and skills with high level personal autonomy and accountability.

 - Demonstrate an advanced, integrated understanding of the complex contexts of education and their implications for contemporary schooling.

-- Demonstrate a sophisticated, specialised, holistic understanding of curriculum, assessment and pedagogy as they apply to diverse primary school contexts
+- Demonstrate a sophisticated, specialised, holistic understanding of curriculum, assessment and pedagogy as they apply to diverse school contexts.

-- Critically analyse, reflect on and synthesise complex concepts, problems, and theories in order to shape and implement curriculum responsive to the needs of diverse learners K-6
+- Critically analyse, reflect on and synthesise complex concepts, problems, and theories in order to shape and implement curriculum responsive to the needs of diverse learners in a school setting.

 - Engage critically with and in educational research such that research and inquiry inform and continuously shape evolving praxis.